 In these and similar scenarios, high capacity and accessibility are both essential but difficult to achieve with traditional, siloed and on-premise solutions.
 Unified and cloud-based alternatives are needed to meet modern demands for length of storage and accessibility over that period.

-Managing the Sprawl – Healthcare is no exception to the massive IT infrastructure sprawl that’s happening in every industry and sector.
-By 2026, a staggering 750M new applications will enter the market, and 50% of data will be generated at the edge.
-By 2027, 85% of workload placements will no longer be optimal.
-Already today, a massive 181 zettabytes of data are created and consumed daily.
+Managing the Sprawl – Healthcare is no exception to the massive IT infrastructure sprawl that’s happening in every industry and sector in the era of AI.
 At this scale, effective data storage is simply not possible without a defined strategy and the right tools in place to streamline and centralize this continued and accelerating sprawl.

 Compliance with Healthcare Regulations – Data storage in healthcare is highly regulated to ensure patient privacy and security.
 Compliance with regulations like HIPAA in the U.S. is non-negotiable but adds layers of complexity for data storage systems.
 These regulations dictate how healthcare data is stored, accessed, and shared, which requires robust systems and protocols.